Pokémon Mega Brave and Mega Symphonia: Japanese Card List (Full List)

 Cards from the Pokémon sets, Mega Brave and Mega Symphonia

 The last few years have proven to be a treasure trove of nostalgia for Pokémon fans, with numerous mechanics and card types making their presence felt in the Pokémon Trading Card Game (or TCG) again.
 The latest card type to return to the Pokémon TCG is Mega Evolution Pokémon, which will be coming back as part of the Mega Brave and Mega Symphonia dual sets.
 Alongside the return of Mega Evolution Pokémon will be the debut of full art Item cards, which have previously been available only as Hyper Rare gold cards.
-Let’s take a look at the cards revealed for Mega Brave and Mega Symphonia so far.
+Let’s take a look at the cards in the Mega Brave and Mega Symphonia sets.

 Pokémon: Mega Brave Main Set Card Gallery